jgillick/AVR-Libs/Serial/README.md

 sits around and blocks everything while waiting for something to happen.

-The good news is that there is an under documented feature on most (all?) atmegas -- An interrupt that is called when the TX register is ready to receive a byte:
+The good news is that there is an under documented feature on most (all?) atmegas -- an interrupt that is called when the TX register is ready to receive a byte:

 ```cpp